Scrum and Agile app: backlog, sprints, epics, and burndown

 What happens to the burndown when a sprint passes its end date?

 The chart keeps plotting against the original term.
-Past the end date, the sprint flips to overdue on the listview.
+Past the end date, the sprint flips to overdue on the list view.
 Reopening completed stories or adding new ones after the end date still updates total and burned, so the chart stays accurate.

 Where does the burn slider live?